 - Successfully defended a CEO and CFO against negligence, breach of fiduciary duty, and conspiracy claims asserting damages in excess of $100 million.
 Post-Confirmation Trust v.
 Digital Exchange Systems, Inc., Civil Action No. 5:05-CV-165 (E.D.
 TX 2005).

-- Represented a prominent physician in a defamation lawsuit and succeeded in obtaining six-figure judgment at arbitration.
+- Represented physician in a defamation lawsuit and succeeded in obtaining six-figure arbitration award.
 Mahjouri v.
 Blue Cross Blue Shield of Minnesota (arbitration).

 - Advised Fortune 100 company on director and officer protections, including director and officer liability insurance.

 - Advised Fortune 100 company on bylaws and agreements regarding indemnification and advancement.

 - Served as independent counsel to the audit committee of a publicly-held company in the restaurant industry for purposes of conducting an internal investigation of potential fraud and accounting irregularities.

 - Conducted internal investigation of stock-option backdating for a publicly-held Silicon Valley tech company.